Site Logo

 Trekkers can also create a short loop via Hille, Ulleri, and Banthanti, then return through Tadapani and Ghandruk for varied landscapes.
 These options add diversity, culture, and flexibility without significantly extending the trek.

-Trekking permits for Ghorepani Poon Hill Trek
+Short Poon Hill Trek Video

-Best Routes and Options for the Short Ghorepani Poon Hill Trek
+Short Poon Hill Trek

-Where to Stay on the Short Poon Hill Trek
+Where to Stay on the Short Poon Hill Trek:

 After completing the Poon Hill trek, you may want to visit these places.